 Venezuela is a key transit country for drug shipments leaving Colombia for the United States and Europe.
-Foreign groups, particularly Colombians, have traditionally controlled Venezuela’s drug trade, being attracted by poor rule of law and corruption.
+Foreign groups, particularly Colombians, have traditionally controlled Venezuela’s drug trade, attracted by poor rule of law and corruption.
 There is evidence, however, that beginning in the mid-2000s corrupt elements in the security forces stepped up their role in the business, forming a loose network dubbed the “Cartel de los Soles” (Cartel of the Suns).

 Corrupt members of the security forces have also been major providers of weapons to the black market, to the particular benefit of Colombian guerrilla groups like the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC) and the National Liberation Army (Ejército de Liberación Nacional – ELN).
 Both the FARC and the ELN have established a presence in states along Venezuela’s shared border with Colombia, a hub of criminal activity, alongside Venezuela’s own armed rebel group the FBL-FPLN.
-Human trafficking, money laundering, and the precursor chemical trade are other problems for Venezuela’s struggling law enforcement.
-Venezuelan cities also have a major problem with street crime and urban gang warfare, with Caracas having one of the highest homicide rates in the world.
+Human trafficking, money laundering and the drug precursor chemical trade are other problems for Venezuela’s struggling law enforcement.
+Venezuelan cities also have a major problem with street crime and urban gang warfare, with the capital Caracas having one of the highest homicide rates in the world.

-Contraband alcohol, Colombian emeralds, and tobacco were among the earliest illicit trades in Venezuela.
+Contraband alcohol, Colombian emeralds and tobacco were among the earliest illicit trades in Venezuela.
 Another lucrative contraband good to come out of Venezuela was the “black gold” of the 20th century: oil.
 Fuel is now smuggled from Venezuela to Colombia, often along the same routes as cocaine, but in the opposite direction.

 One of the first foreign organized crime cells to establish a significant presence in Venezuela was a clan from Italy’s Cosa Nostra.
 Members of the Cuntreta and Caruana families settled in Caracas as part of a wave of Italian immigrants who established themselves in Venezuela after World War II.
 In the 1980s and 1990s, the Caruana family became involved in trafficking cocaine and heroin from Colombia to Europe, via a connection with the Cali Cartel.

 The army was not the only institution to be corrupted by the drug trade.
 In 1987, a congressman was arrested in Carabobo state with a small shipment of cocaine in his car.
 Even the church was implicated, when a priest was arrested for cocaine smuggling in 1988.
-None of these cases involved homegrown Venezuelan trafficking organizations, but people working for Colombian groups.
-However, even at the very earliest stages of Venezuela’s drug trade, cocaine was leaving Caracas to South Florida by boat and plane, loaded with hundred-kilo and even multi-ton shipments.
+None of these cases involved homegrown Venezuelan trafficking organizations, but rather people working for Colombian groups.
+However, even at the very earliest stages of Venezuela’s drug trade, cocaine was leaving Caracas for South Florida by boat and plane, loaded with hundred-kilogram and even multi-ton shipments.

 The expansion of the drug trade became a hot topic in the 1988 presidential elections.
-One presidential candidate, Vladimir Gessen, called Venezuela “the biggest storage point for Colombian drugs headed to the US or Europe.”
+One presidential candidate, Vladimir Gessen, called Venezuela “the biggest storage point for Colombian drugs headed to the United States or Europe.”
 Medellín Cartel leader Fabio Ochoa insinuated he had given an $80,000 purebred horse as a gift to future President Carlos Andrés Pérez.
 According to the trafficker, Pérez offered to help rescue Ochoa’s daughter, who had been kidnapped by Colombian guerrilla group the M-19.

 By the early 1990s, there were signs that drug trafficking had penetrated Venezuela’s security and political elite in a more systematic manner.
 In June 1991, the director of military intelligence was removed from his post after his car was discovered at a drug trafficker’s house.
 That same year, former Caracas Governor Adolfo Ramírez Torres, who had overseen anti-narcotics affairs in the Interior Ministry, was arrested on drug trafficking charges.
-The corruption even extended to Venezuela’s Embassy in Washington DC, whose adjunct military attaché was arrested in a Drug Enforcement Administration (DEA) sting operation in 1992.
+The corruption even extended to Venezuela’s Embassy in Washington, DC, whose adjunct military attaché was arrested in a Drug Enforcement Administration (DEA) sting operation in 1992.
 In another puzzling affair, interim President Ramón José Velásquez pardoned a Medellín Cartel drug trafficker in 1993, allowing his release from Venezuelan prison.

-Such prominent corruption in the security forces, the political arena, and the judiciary would prove to be a major hindrance to Venezuela’s investigations into organized crime for one administration after another.
+Such prominent corruption in the security forces, the political arena and the judiciary would prove to be a major hindrance to Venezuela’s investigations into organized crime for one administration after another.

 In the late 2000s, international agencies warned that an increased amount of narcotics was being moved through Venezuela.
 Some 41 percent of all cocaine shipments to Europe passed through Venezuela, according to a 2010 report by the United Nations Office on Drugs and Crime (UNODC).
 Other incidents involving transatlantic drug flights also raised concerns, especially after the burned remains of a Boeing 727 was found in Mali in 2009, which UN officials said was a drug flight which took off from Venezuela.